PeterWangIntel/crosswalk-website/Writing-a-crosswalk-java-extension-on-android.md

     "jsapi":   "myextension.js"             // The path of the JavaScript code stub file.
   }
 ```
-* Call the create web APIs in the web app.
-It's one example.
+* Call the web APIs in the web app.
 Not needed for developing an extension for Crosswalk on Android.
+Just for reference.
 ```
 <html>
 <head>